lydiaralph/DummyProject/README.md

-# ElectionResultsApplication
+# DummyProject
-Developed for BBC Software Developer job application
+Developed for job application